Adults: It’s Not Too Late

 Self-reflection

-Questions to help identify patterns in your work or daily life
+Questions to help identify patterns in your work or daily life:

 • Do you reread the same information several times to understand it?